ShubhamMeshram/Databricks_DQX/README.md

 In both cases, be sure to restart the cluster to ensure the package is rightly installed

 ## The "Databricks Labs" Difference: What It Means for You
-Now, here's an important distinction that sets DQX apart from other Databricks products you might be familiar with.
+Here's an important distinction that sets DQX apart from other Databricks products you might be familiar with.
 DQX is a project of Databricks Labs.

 What does "Databricks Labs" signify?